mohamadsolouki/Computer-vision-emotion-detection/README.md

 The dataset used for training and testing the emotion detection model is not included in the repository due to its large size.
 However, you can find the link to the dataset in the `data/` folder.
 Download the dataset and place it in the appropriate directory before running the model.

+## Model Training

+To train the emotion detection model, you can run the `model.py` file or execute the cells in the `model.ipynb` notebook.
+The model architecture and training process are defined in these files.
+The trained model will be saved as `xception_model.h5`.

 ## Running the Application

 To run the Flask web application, follow these steps: